 The team begins by taking a complete medical history.
 They perform a physical exam and evaluate your symptoms.

 To pinpoint the cause of your neck pain, the may recommend a series of tests.
 These include:

 The team may recommend other diagnostic tests, if necessary.

 Once the team has identified the location and cause of the irritated nerve root or mechanical issue, they create a treatment plan to minimize your symptoms.
 Your treatment plan may include:

 Epidural steroid injections are injections of a combination of an anesthetic and steroid.
 The injection is made into the epidural space, a “sleeve” surrounding your spine.

 Facet injections are injections into the small facet joints in your spine to treat pain from arthritis or an injury.
 The injections may be a combination of an anesthetic and steroid.

 A minimally invasive procedure that uses a small electrical current to stop your nerve’s ability to send pain signals.
 The team uses a device called fluoroscopy to pinpoint your treatment to the right nerve or nerves.

 Trigger point injections involve injecting small amounts of a steroid and anesthetic into a knot in your muscle.
 The team may recommend injections with natural injectables like Traumeel or Spascupreel®.

 If you’re ready to be free of neck pain, find out if you might be a candidate for one of these treatments, or others.
-Call today or schedule a consultation online with Restorative Physical Medicine.
+Call today to schedule a consultation with Enhance Center.